DigitalWatergun/old-reminder-app/README.md

 - [x] ~~Add form validation to Registration form~~
 - [x] ~~Add password complexity requirements~~
 - [x] ~~Add password, email, and sms input validation as well as form validation for creating reminders~~
+- [x] ~~Rewrite parseBody function to set time to midnight if no time has been added to Date reminder~~